-Phil Smith is currently Vice President Business Development at Moody’s Investors Service.
+Phil Smith, Board Vice President is currently Vice President Business Development at Moody’s Investors Service.
 He has served over 20 years in the municipal financial industry, including for nearly 18 years as Senior Vice President for Rice Financial Products Co.

 Veda Truesdale is an independent research consultant who currently works with academic institutions to enhance their strategic plans.
 She comes to GlassRoots Board with a background working on sustainability, environmental justice, and climate change policies in New Jersey, New York, and Massachusetts.
 Veda is passionate about engaging young people in civic life, particularly on issues of environmental and social justice and has incorporated these issues into life skills lessons with the Varis Scientific Glass students at GlassRoots.
 She is a member of the Maplewood Green Team Advisory Committee and regularly volunteers to assist newly arrived refugees adjust to life in Northern New Jersey.
 Veda received a BA in Geography and Spanish from Vassar College and a Master of Environmental Management from the Yale School of Forestry and Environmental Studies.